CiscoDevNet/DNAC-onboarding-tools/README.md

 ## PnP-BulkConfig-128
 Modified for version 1.2.8 which integrates the onboarding process into provisioning.
 Instead of a workflow, uses a "site" and a day-0 template to configure the device.

+## PnPNoSerialClaim
+a tool to allow auto-claiming of devices based on IP address and CDP neighbour uplink (as opposed to serialNumber)

+It is only possible to do this using unclaimed flow as you need to get the IP address and CDP neighbour information after the device contacts Cisco DNA Center.

+This approach uses a workflow (configured via API) and mapped into a static config file.